Frank Lasee: State Assembly

 Lasee lost his bid for an eighth term representing the 2nd Assembly District to Democrat Ted Zigmunt on November 4, 2008.
 Lasee blamed his defeat on the Wisconsin Education Association Council, the state's largest teachers' union, claiming they spent $250,000 on campaign ads.

-2010
+State Senate

 Frank's older cousin, Alan Lasee, announced his retirement from the Wisconsin Legislature on January 11, 2010.
 Frank Lasee competed with Democrat Monk Elmer for his cousin's old seat in the 2010 campaign, ultimately prevailing by twenty percentage points.

-2014

 In June 2014, the Democratic Party of Wisconsin filed a complaint with the Government Accountability Board alleging that Lasee was living outside of his district.
 The Party contended that while Lasee listed a town of Ledgeview address on his candidacy papers, he was actually living with his wife and children in Racine, which is outside of the 1st Senate District.
 The Government Accountability Board ultimately ruled to allow Lasee to stay on the ballot and leave the issue up to the voters.

 Frank Lasee was challenged by Democrat Dean DeBroux in the general election, and prevailed by over twenty percentage points.